gutjuri/uulm-lsf-grades/README.md

 ## Usage

-Fill in your information in credentials.rb.
+Fill in your information in credentials.rb (optional, if you don't want to store your credentials in a file you can skip this and get prompted at runtime).

 Then execute `ruby grades.rb`.